Student Travel Vignettes and eVisas

 If you find that your TTV was not stamped on arrival (for example, because you are eligible to use the e-Gate), please keep your Boarding Pass, or Flight Ticket safe as you will need to provide this during the in-person document checking event.

+You can travel to the UK once you have successfully obtained your Student Visa decision and collected your passport from the Visa Application Centre.
 Your passport will have a 90 day Temporary Travel Vignette.
-You must travel within the validity period of that vignette and before your latest start date, as stated on your Confirmation of Acceptance for Studies (CAS).
+You must travel after the start date on your vignette (within its validity) and before your latest start date, as stated on your Confirmation of Acceptance for Studies (CAS).

 If your permission to enter the UK is 6 months or less you will receive a visa vignette for the whole duration.
 Your Visa Vignette, once activated, will allow you to exit and enter the UK as many times as you wish, subject to the visa conditions, and the visa validity.